Ontario researcher among global team unveiling first image of a black hole

 Researchers say their findings help offer further support of Einstein’s Theory of Relativity, first announced in 1915.

-Broderick and other researchers are to show the image of a black hole at a news conference in Washington D.C. at around 9:00 a.m.
+Broderick, who’s also an associate professor at the University of Waterloo, will join other researchers to present the image of a black hole at a news conference in Washington, D.C., at around 9 a.m.

 NASA says a black hole is a region in space where the pulling force of gravity is so strong that light is not able to escape and that some black holes are a result of dying stars.